xXGrowGuruXx/Projects/Zauberer und Krieger/ReadMe.md

 I expanded on the idea and turned it into a game.

-There are 2 different player types, and the opponent automatically chooses the one that wasn't selected.
+There are 2 different player types.

 <h2>Enjoy the game!</h2> <h3>Warrior:</h3>